python/typing_extensions/doc/index.rst

       for the annotations.
 This format is identical to the return value for the function under earlier versions of Python.

+   .. attribute:: VALUE_WITH_FAKE_GLOBALS

+      Equal to 2.
+Special value used to signal that an annotate function is being evaluated in a special environment with fake globals.
+When passed this value, annotate functions should either return the same value as for the :attr:`Format.VALUE` format, or raise :exc:`NotImplementedError`
+      to signal that they do not support execution in this environment.
+      This format is only used internally and should not be passed to the functions in this module.

    .. attribute:: FORWARDREF

-      Equal to 2.
+      Equal to 3.
 When :pep:`649` is implemented, this format will attempt to return the conventional Python values for the annotations.
 However, if it encounters an undefined name, it dynamically creates a proxy object (a ForwardRef) that substitutes for that value in the expression.